iuyhcdfs/iuyhcdfs.github.io/_posts/2020-08-05-Learn-From-President-Iwata-1.md

 >
 > Even now, it's per Iwata-san's character, to teach us about what he's discovered.

-    david: thankfully this isn't like hanzawa naoki. understanding people is way more important than revenge

 Well, even in an extreme situation, I could still look at the way forward.
 I asked myself questions like: "Given our entire situation, in what manner should I approach the bank?".
 Should I greet them as "The new company president"?